-The following overview of EPCRA Section 313 and Section 6607 of the PPA, will provide you with a basic understanding of the objectives and requirements of this program, and will help you in completing your forms.
+The following overview of EPCRA Section 313 and Section 6607 of the PPA will provide you with a basic understanding of the objectives and requirements of this program, and will help you in completing your forms.

 One of the primary goals of EPCRA is to increase the public's knowledge of, and access to, information on both the presence of toxic chemicals in their communities and on releases into the environment and other waste management activities of those chemicals.
-EPCRA Section 313 requires certain designated businesses (see SIC Code discussion, Chapter 2, Section 2.2) to submit annual reports (commonly referred to as Form R reports and Form A reports) on over 600 EPCRA Section 313 chemicals and chemical categories.
-Covered facilities report the amounts released or otherwise managed as waste.
-However, if a facility meets the reporting criteria for listed toxic chemicals, the facility must report even if there are no releases or other waste management quantities associated with these chemicals.
+EPCRA Section 313 requires certain designated businesses (see SIC Code discussion, Chapter 2, Section 2.2) to submit annual reports (commonly referred to as Form R reports and Form A reports) on over 600 EPCRA Section 313 chemicals and chemical categories and the amounts released or otherwise managed as waste, even if there are no releases or other waste management quantities associated with these chemicals.
 Throughout this document, whenever EPCRA Section 313 chemicals are discussed, the discussion includes chemical categories, as appropriate.
 Chemicals or chemical categories may be added or deleted from the list.
-Therefore, before completing your annual report, be sure to check the most current list included with the TRI Forms and Instructions when evaluating the chemicals and chemical categories present at your facility.
+Therefore, before completing your annual report, be sure to check the most current list included with the TRI Forms and Instructions when evaluating the chemicals and chemical categories in use at your facility.
 Copies of the reporting package can be requested from the EPCRA Hotline, 1-800-424-9346.

 All facilities meeting the EPCRA Section 313 reporting criteria must report the annual release and other waste management activity quantities (routine and accidental) of EPCRA Section 313 chemicals and chemical categories to all environmental media.
 A separate report is required for each EPCRA Section 313 chemical or chemical category that is manufactured (including imported), processed, or otherwise used above the reporting threshold.
 The reports must be submitted to U.S. EPA and State or Tribal governments, on or before July 1, for activities in the previous calendar year.
 The owner/operator of the facility on July 1 is primarily responsible for the report, even if the owner/operator did not own the facility during the reporting year.
-However, property owners with no business interest in the operation of the facility, other than or lesser interest, are exempt from reporting requirements.
+However, property owners with no business interest in the operation of the facility (for example, owners of an industrial park) are exempt from reporting requirements.

 EPCRA also mandates U.S. EPA to establish and maintain a publicly available database system consisting of the information reported under Section 313 and under Section 6607 of the PPA.
-This database, known as the Toxic Chemical Release Inventory (TRI) database, can be accessed through the following sources:
+This database, known as the Toxic Chemical Release Inventory (TRI), can be accessed through the following sources: